-The thirteenth edition of the Guide entitled Victorian City Council Model Budget - 2015/2016 builds on previous editions in improving the usefulness of the budget to financial users and is reflective of changes to the Local Government Act 1989 and the new Local Government (Planning and Reporting) Regulations 2014.
+The fourteenth edition of the Guide entitled Victorian City Council Model Budget - 2016/2017 builds on previous editions in improving the usefulness of the budget to financial users and is reflective of changes to the Local Government Act 1989, the Local Government (Planning and Reporting) Regulations 2014 and the new Local Government Amendment (Fair Go Rates)

+Act 2015.
 It also continues to address practical matters affecting preparers which have been communicated through surveys and other feedback mechanisms.